Oreoluwa Lesi

 Oreoluwa Somolu Lesi is a Nigerian social entrepreneur and UK-trained economist and information technology expert.
 She is the founder and executive director of Women's Technology Empowerment Centre (W.TEC), a non-profit organisation that empowers women and girls socially and economically through education in Information technology.
 W.TEC was established in the year 2008.
-She is a fellow of Ashoka and a recipient of the Anita Borg Institute (ABIE) Change Agent Award.
+She is a recipient of the Anita Borg Institute (ABIE) Change Agent Award. and also is also an Ashoka fellow.

 Early life and education

 Lesi's early years were spent in Nigeria.
 With an electrical engineer father, she fell in love with technology from childhood which led to her developing a software application that was used to run her parents' bookshop.

 After her years in high school at Queen's College, Lagos, she studied diploma course in computer programming.
 She proceeded to United Kingdom where she studied economics and graduated with bachelor's degree in economics from University of Essex.
 While at university, she set-up a business typing essays and assignments for students and that lit the first spark about how women could use technology to create economic opportunities.